abpframework/abp/docs/en/UI/Angular/Password-Complexity-Indicator.md

   ```

 # How To Customize
-- If you want to change the test count be sure that in `PasswordComplexityIndicatorService` `colors,texts,regex` arrays length are equal otherwise it wont work.
+- If you want to change the test count, make sure that the lengths of the arrays of the `colors,texts,regex` in the `PasswordComplexityIndicatorService` are equal.
+Otherwise, it won't work.
-- If you change texts, you must change the localization file.
+- If you change any of the texts, you must change the localization file.
-- Thats it you can start typing to password input :)
+- That's it you can start typing the password input!